ZluriHQ/agents-scripts/README.md

 Deployments are supported for the following

-- **Windows Duplicate Agent Removal Script**: `scripts/windows/intune/v1/zluri-windows-remove-duplicate-agents.ps1`
+# Windows Duplicate Agent Removal Script

+`scripts/windows/intune/v1/zluri-windows-remove-duplicate-agents.ps1`
 This script removes duplicate agents from Windows devices.